 Cornwall Council is committed to making its website accessible, in accordance with the:

 - Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The majority of this website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions’ listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions’ listed below.

 Non compliance with the accessibility regulations